nmdavi/Wall/README.md

 # Wall
-O site é um mural de frases autorais dos usuários, feito em ASP.NET MVC com C#.

-Contato: davimendonca@protonmail.com

-LinkedIn: www.linkedin.com/in/davimendonca
+The site is a wall of user-authored phrases, made in ASP.NET MVC with C#.